If you have any feedback or concerns on health, public health or social care services, these can be shared with Healthwatch Warwickshire.

 Public health is about improving and protecting the health of groups of people, rather than about treating individual patients.
 It is about helping people to stay healthy and avoid becoming ill.

-The Public Health service is not responsible for providing health services to individuals for example through hospitals.
-Complaints concerning these services should be directed to the Clinical Commissioning Groups or to PALS (Patient Advice and Liaison Service) for your hospital or service provider.
+We are not responsible for providing health services to individuals – for example through hospitals.
+Complaints concerning these services should be directed to the clinical commissioning groups or to Patient Advice and Liaison Service (PALS) for your hospital or service provider.

 If you come to us first we will ask your permission to pass your complaint to the appropriate service provider if you are not complaining about a service provided directly by Warwickshire County Council.

-If you feel unable to contact your service provider or you are dissatisfied with their response, you can complain directly to the Council, using the Public Health Service Complaints Procedure.
+If you feel unable to contact your service provider or you are dissatisfied with their response, you can complain directly to us using the public health service complaints procedure.

 How we will deal with your complaint

-The complaint process must be completed within 6 months of the complaint being received and a report sent which explains how the complaint has been considered and the conclusions reached.
-Hopefully most issues can be resolved much more quickly.
+The complaint process must be completed within six months of the complaint being received and a report sent which explains how the complaint has been considered and the conclusions reached.
+Hopefully, most issues can be resolved much more quickly.

-If an outcome cannot be reached in six months we will tell you and aim to complete the investigation as soon as is practicable.
+If an outcome cannot be reached in six months we will tell you and aim to complete the investigation as soon as possible.

 What to do if you are not happy with the outcome of your complaint